caltechlibrary/ames/codemeta-pr-text.md

 Thanks for your submission to CaltechDATA!
 You can also preserve this GitHub repository using the automated integration in CaltechDATA.
 This PR includes a codemeta file, which lets us populate metadata like your ORCID in CaltechDATA.
-Please check it for completness, add a license to your code, and set up software preservation using CaltechDATA:
+Please make sure it is accurate and set up software preservation using CaltechDATA:

 1. Log into data.caltech.edu with your Caltech (access.caltech) account credentials.
 2. Select GitHub from the profile menu in the upper right hand side of the screen.